DinosaurTheory Introduction and Evidence Summary

 With such strong rear legs for propulsion and a powerful tail capable of movement similar to that of aquatic vertebrates - like a crocodile’s - this body shape might have been useful if the dinosaur were constantly moving across a river or shallow lake, provided the water remained at just the right depth.

 However, this suggestion raises many questions.
-While the "shoulder-high water" hypothesis helps visualize the purpose of the strong tail in propelling the animal through a dense fluid, it would be both unlikely and actually impossible for the lake water to be at the ideal depth for both adult and juvenile dinosaurs of various sizes.
+While the "shoulder-high water" hypothesis helps visualize the purpose of the strong tail in propelling the animal through a dense fluid, it would be both unlikely and actually impossible for the lake water to remain at the ideal depth for both adult and juvenile dinosaurs of various sizes.
 Even stating that the water was at shoulder height doesn’t resolve the issue, since the skeletal frame of Edmontosaurus shows its tail positioned above its shoulders.
 For the tail to function effectively, the animal would need to be fully submerged in this dense fluid.
-But if the dinosaur was fully submerged, how did it breathe?
+But if the dinosaur were fully submerged, how did it breathe?

 5. Flying Pterosaurs Paradox